Description

 - Provides good weld appearance and spatter control.

-– Used for DC welding of steel, stainless steel, and titanium.
+- Thoriated tungsten electrode, used for DC welding of steel, stainless steel, and titanium.

-– Store electrodes in a dry, temperature-controlled environment.
+- Low-hydrogen electrodes (e.g., E7018) should be stored in a dry, temperature-controlled environment.

-– Keep electrodes clean and free from oil, grease, or dirt.
+- Keep electrodes clean and free from oil, grease, or dirt to prevent contamination of the weld.